-Make sure to add dish or sponge with water for humidity.
+Make sure to add a dish or sponge with water for humidity.
 Make sure you are topping it up every few days.

 You may want to get an addition thermometer to make sure the thermostat is running at the right temperature for hatching eggs.
-Ours seems to be running 2 degrees higher that I need so I gave myself time to adjust.
+Ours seems to be running 2 degrees higher than I need so I gave myself time to adjust.

 We currently have had better success in the homemade incubator than we have with the one we bought.
 Keeping the humidity up for hatch/lockdown can be difficult, I recommend a sponge soaked in water to help keep levels where they should be.